 - Old computer equipment is donated to relevant charities.

-- We recycle paper, boxes, containers and food waste, with our shredded organisational paperwork being used locally as beddings for animals.
+- We recycle paper, boxes, containers and soft plastics, with our shredded organisational paperwork being used locally as beddings for animals.

 - We use tea towels, Tupperware pots and plates, cups, glasses and cutlery to avoid disposable and throw-away alternatives.